malaybaku/VMagicMirror/docs/langs/_english/docs/expressions.md

 **NOTE**

-v2.0.2 and later version supports accessory visibility control during the item is played in item edit window.
+v2.0.2 and later version supports [accessory](../accessory) visibility control during the item is played in item edit window.

-See [Accessory](../accessory) page to check the detail of accessory feature.
+The accessory is visible during specified motion or facial expression is active.

 </div>